 Instructions

-- To make sauce, in a small saucepan, melt butter.
-Add minced garlic, stir and cook for 1 minute.
-Add flour, cook for 1 minute.
-Add heavy cream and chicken broth, whisk.
-As mixture thickens, slowly add parmesan, whisk until smooth.
+- In a small saucepan, melt butter.
+Add minced garlic, stir, and cook for 1 minute.
+Then, add flour and cook for 1 minute.
+Add heavy cream and chicken broth, whisking to combine.
+As the mixture thickens, slowly add parmesan, whisking until smooth.
 Sprinkle in salt and pepper.
 Remove from heat and let cool for 10 minutes.
-Add ranch, mix until incorporated.
+Add ranch and mix until incorporated.

-- Spread sauce evenly over pizza peel, leaving about 1 1/2 inches around the edge for the crust.
-Sprinkle shredded cheeses on top.
-Then place cooked/diced chicken and bacon on top, evenly dividing it.
+- Spread sauce evenly over the pizza peel, leaving about 1 ½ inches around the edge of the homemade pizza crust.
+Sprinkle shredded cheese on top.
+Then place cooked, diced chicken and bacon on top, evenly dividing it.
 Add raw tomatoes and onion.
-Sprinkle oregano, red pepper, salt and pepper over entire pizza.
+Sprinkle oregano, red pepper, salt, and pepper over the entire pizza.

 FYI The original Jim Lahey’s no knead dough recipe says 3 3/4 cup flour.
 My dough is soooo sticky it’s incredible.
 I had to add a lot of flour just to handle it.
 Hopefully it’ll still be as good as you say.
 Can’t wait to have those pinwheels I pine for from Pappy’s in middle Florida!